-You think you know ambigrams.
+As an ambigram designer, you may think you know ambigrams.

 So did I, until I started this journey.

-So, we need to create some rules and follow a method.
+We need to create some rules and follow a method.

 But the first thing we need to discover is… what is an ambigram?